 Often, a consumer is faced with the fact that when they make a purchase through a mobile application, they are bombarded by advertising after the sale.
 This is a common mistake that can be avoided by selective personalization.
 Another major issue as touched on above is having fragmented channels of influence and the experience is personalized in only one of them such as a mobile application, or an SMS message, and the shopping experience in the store is not synchronized with the online channels.
 These examples illustrate the need to create a unified platform for personalization and channel management.

-There are 5 principles of channel management you must adhere to effectively support an omnichannel and personalization strategy
+5 principles of channel management you must adhere to effectively support an omnichannel and personalization strategy

 1. Ensure the cooperation of offline and online channels